Rowlinsons Banner Image

 For first-time buyers (and even experienced ones), the legal process of buying a house can be incredibly daunting, which is why you'll need a Property Solicitor who is not only a highly experienced legal professional, but also a friendly, approachable and compassionate individual who'll be there for you every step of the way.

-Over the years, our dedicated team have helped thousands of first-time buyers purchase the homes of their dreams, overseeing every aspect of the conveyancing journey, from assessing mortgages offers and deposits to exchanging contracts.
+Over the years, our dedicated team have helped thousands of first-time buyers purchase homes, overseeing every aspect of the conveyancing journey, from assessing mortgages offers and deposits to exchanging contracts.

 Shared Ownership